Deploying changes to content and configuration between spaces is a common task that developers need to undertake in the lifetime of a project.

 Will return the 9 total entries present in the default example space, plus the new entry in a draft state.

-Using Contenful's Snapshot feature, editors can revert entries to previous states and undo changes made by other contributors.
+Using Contentful's Snapshot feature, editors can revert entries to previous states and undo changes made by other contributors.

 At this stage you should handle any inconsistencies or intentional changes that emerge between content changes before deploying them.
 This includes changing content type IDs, fixing broken references between entries and other bulk updates needed to content or configuration.